 - Do not fast for 7 days before or after taking Kambo.

 - Colonics, enemas, liver flushes, or any water-based detox should be avoided within 3 days before and after taking Kambo.
 THIS IS NOT TO BE CONFUSED WITH THE WATER ONLY FASTING YOU WILL DO 10-12-HOURS PRIOR TO YOUR SESSION (you can have water, but not excessively, during this time).
-You will be instructed by me to drink 2-liters of water about 10-20 minutes before I place the Kambo on.
-It is STRONGLY ADVISED that you do not drink more than 5 liters of water during your treatment, including 2 hours before and after.
+You will be instructed by me to drink 1.5-2-liters of water about 10-20 minutes before I place the Kambo on.
+It is STRONGLY ADVISED that you do not drink more than 4 liters of water during your treatment, including the 2 hours both before and after.

 - Do not consume alcohol or other recreational substances 24-48 hours before or after your treatment.

 - During menstruation (Women on their period are more comfortable if they avoid Kambo.
-It can increase bleeding, and it can often cause lightheadedness and sometimes even fainting).
+It can increase bleeding and cramping and can often cause lightheadedness and sometimes even fainting).

 The Spiritual Power of Kambo